GClunies/reflekt/README.md

 ---

 ## Schemas
 Event schemas stored as JSON files in the `schemas/` directory of a project.
-Behind the scenes, Reflekt understands how different schema registries store and structure schemas, creating a common codified representation using [JSON Schema](https://json-schema.org/).
+Behind the scenes, Reflekt understands how different schema registries store and structure schemas, creating a common codified representation using [JSONschema](https://json-schema.org/).
 When pulling/pushing schemas from/to a schema registry, Reflekt handles the conversion between the registry's format and JSON Schema.

 ### Schema `$id`
 Schemas are identified in Reflekt by their `$id` property, equal to their relative path to the `schemas/` directory.
 For example, the schema at `my_reflekt_project/schemas/segment/ecommerce/CartViewed/1-0.json` has the `$id` of `segment/ecommerce/CartViewed/1-0.json`.